- What is HPV?

 Can a vaccine help prevent HPV?

 Yes.
-At this time there are 2 vaccines available to help prevent certain types of HPV and some of the cancers linked to those types: Gardasil® and Cervarix®.
-These vaccines prevent the 2 types of HPV (HPV-16 and HPV-18) that cause 70% of all cervical cancers.
+Vaccines are available to help prevent infection by certain types of HPV and some of the cancers linked to those types: Gardasil®, Gardasil 9®, and Cervarix®.
+All of these vaccines help prevent infection by HPV-16 and HPV-18.
+These types cause 70% of all cervical cancers and pre-cancers, as well as many cancers of the anus, vulva, vagina, and throat.

-Gardasil also prevents the 2 types of HPV (HPV-6 and HPV-11) that cause 90% of all genital warts.
+Gardasil also helps prevent infection by the 2 types of HPV (HPV-6 and HPV-11) that cause 90% of all genital warts.

 Cervarix may also provide some protection against some high-risk types of HPV besides 16 and 18.